Island-by-Island Guide To The Best NYE

 Cuba is a top rum-producing country.
 The two main spots rum tourists can see are the rum museums in Havana and Santiago de Cuba.
 The Cuban government restricts general access to distilleries, so you can’t just turn up in a hire car and wander around.
 Parrandas de Remedios has a Christmas festival.
 Visit the famous El Floridita Bar for Daiquiri, La Casa del Ron, or the Bar at the Hotel Nacional for some old-world charm.

 Americans can travel to Cuba by ticking the OFAC form that says, ‘Support of the Cuban People’ and follow a few easy rules.
 This includes enjoying rum cocktails in soaking up the local vibe.
-Exploring the countryside, drive to the small town of Trinidad, visit the Valley of the Sugar Mills, soak up the culture, and good food.
+Exploring the countryside, driving to the small town of Trinidad, visiting the Valley of the Sugar Mills, soak up the culture, and good food.
 Havana has the biggest New Year’s Eve party and puts on a show.

 Dominica

-Dominica is a beautiful island with a rum tradition.
-Rivers Hope Estate Distillery is worth a visit it’s open.
-But beware of the local bush rum, or s they call it mountain dew.
-Dominica is a natural beauty island, and where neighbouring islanders come to get away from it all, so has a more laid-back vibe.
+The new Rosalie Bay Distillery on the East Coast has started and you can try their rum.
+Also, beware of the local bush rum found in local bars, or so they call it mountain dew.
+Dominica is a natural beauty island, and it’s where neighbouring islanders come to get away from it all, so has a more laid-back vibe.
+Rosalie Bay’s Dominica Resort will have a New Year’s Eve Dinner, so book ahead if staying locally.

-Dominican Republic
+The Dominican Republic

 In the capital, Santo Domingo, festivities take place in Zona Colonial, live-music free concerts on Plaza Espana.
 There are a few rum bars to explore like SugarCane or La Casa Del Ron.
 On the north coast, Puerto Plata, and Sosua Beach beaches and resorts will have festivities and special New Year’s Eve events.
 Taino Bay Rum Bar is a good spot in Puerto Plata to try the many local rums.